icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 facilities.
 The differences in power readings for heating elements common to the same circuit are caused by differences in resistance.
-This arrangement permitted a chordwise power distribution similar to that. employed in the flight investigations.
-The heated length of the test strip extended to 55 percent of the chord length on the left side of the airfoil and. to 17 percent of the chord length on the right side.
+This arrangement permitted a chordwise power distribution similar to that employed in the flight investigations.
+The heated length of the test strip extended to 55 percent of the chord length on the left side of the airfoil and to 17 percent of the chord length on the right side.

 ![Figure 1.png](images%2Fnaca-tn-2480%2FFigure%201.png)